 Chloe – YES!
 But only just!
 I scored 9/15 on the hazard perception.
 So whilst I did pass… it was very close!

 Alex – NO!
 I scored 8/15… so close!
 It was a bit of a wake-up call as I feel like in real life, I am very aware of potential hazards.
 I’d like to blame the quality of the vid, but as Chloe passed, I’m not sure I can use that as an excuse.
 Hopefully, with a bit of practice, I would have passed.

-And there we have it, two completely different drivers taking the theory test.
+And there we have it, two completely different drivers taking the theory test – one relying on studying and the other relying on experience.
 Although Chloe pipped Alex to the post on the hazard perception test, it was pretty even throughout.
 The theory test has to be taken before your practical test, so although Alex learned everything she needed whilst out on the road, Chloe has brushed up on revising and passed!